dialtoneuk/Syscrack/README.md

 If all your extensions are currently active, this will not produce any errors.
 But in the likely hood that they are not, please edit your php.ini settings and enable the plugins that composer is requesting.

-You will then need to create a .htaccess file inside your apache2 website folder, XAMPP ( or your development server ) might have rewrites disabled by default, if you are continuing to get a 404 error on all pages, please look if your rewriting is enabled.
+You will then need to create a .htaccess file inside your apache2 website folder.
 Simply copy the code below into your .htaccess file that you have just created.

 ```
 RewriteEngine On